"""A class for manipulating time series based on measurements at

 for t, v in self:

-result[t] = False if v is None else True
+result[t] = v is not None

 return result

-[docs] def remove(self, time):
+def remove(self, time):

 """Allow removal of measurements from the time series.
 This throws an